Details: Salaried, DOE

-The Community Engagement Coordinator is responsible for facilitating and coordinating a robust community engagement strategy for NMCAN, with a particular focus on building relationships with volunteers, local community partners and service providers.
-The Community Engagement Coordinator will work closely with NMCAN staff to assist in the overall coordination of services and opportunities to ensure adherence to the organization mission and values of authentic youth engagement, building community, equitable practices that promote race equity, diversity and inclusion, and strengths-based practice.
+The Youth Engagement Coordinator is responsible for facilitating and coordinating a robust youth engagement strategy for NMCAN, with a particular focus on young people who have been impacted by foster care, juvenile justice, and/or homelessness.
+The Youth Engagement Coordinator will work closely with NMCAN staff to assist in the overall coordination of services and opportunities to ensure adherence to the organization mission and values of authentic youth engagement, building community, equitable practices that promote race equity, diversity and inclusion, and strengths-based practice.

-The Community Engagement Coordinator works closely with NMCAN staff to collectively serve volunteers, community partners, and young people and works to:
+The Youth Engagement Coordinator works closely with NMCAN staff to collectively serve young people, volunteers, and community partners and works to:

-· Cultivate relationships across diverse communities to provide new opportunities for young people around housing, education, employment, financial capability, health/mental health, social capital, and permanence that are responsive to their cultures and identities.
-Provide continual education about these opportunities to staff and support community partners as they provide these opportunities to young people.
+· Connect young people with new opportunities provided by community partners around housing, education, employment, financial capability, health/mental health, social capital, and permanence that are responsive to their cultures and identities.
+Provide continual education about these opportunities to young people and provide support and coaching as they engage in them.

-· Provide ongoing input, information, and materials (as requested) that support internal and external communication efforts about programming and opportunities.
+· Provide ongoing input, information, and materials (as requested) that support internal and external communication efforts about opportunities and programming.

-· Serve as an advocate in the community to ensure that the needs of young people transitioning to adulthood are a priority in the systems designed to support them and the broader community.
+· Support young people as they advocate to ensure that the unique needs of young people are a priority for the systems designed to support them and in the broader community.

-· Participate in the continuous quality improvement and data-driven decision-making processes to assess the efficacy of programming and to drive programmatic refinements.
+· Participate in the continuous quality improvement and data-driven decision-making processed to assess efficacy of programming and drive programmatic refinements.
 Ensure adherence to data collection requirements.

 · Provide ancillary support for other NMCAN projects by coordinating with and supporting colleagues as needed or requested.